couturre/Imap2Gmail/imap2gmail/README.txt

 EXECUTION ENVIRONMENT

-Python 3.4
+Python 3.x

 ***

-To use this program, supply needed information in settings.py file, and add a crontab entry to execute « python3 imap2gmail.py » regularly.
+To use this program, supply needed information in settings.py file, and add a crontab entry to execute it regularly.
+You can also use an output redirection for logging purpose.

-You can use an output redirect for logging purpose, e.g. « python3 imap2gmail.py > /var/log/imap2gmail.log ».
+Crontab entry example to run imap2gmail every 15 minutes and log its output:
-Make sure that the log file exists and is writable.
+*/15 * * * * /usr/bin/python3 /usr/imap2gmail/imap2gmail.py > /var/log/imap2gmail.log